Carin Göring: Relationship with Göring

 Carin suffered from tuberculosis by her early forties.
 When her mother, Huldine Fock, died unexpectedly on 25 September 1931, it came as a great shock to the 42-year-old Carin.
 Although her health was still fragile, she went to Sweden for her mother's funeral.
 The next day, she suffered a heart attack in Stockholm.
 On the news reaching Göring, he joined her there and stayed with her until she died of heart failure on 17 October 1931, four days before her 43rd birthday.

 After her death, Carin's older sister Fanny wrote a biography of her which quickly became a bestseller in Germany.
 By 1943, it had sold 900,000 copies.

 Carin's death came as a great blow to Göring.
 In 1933 he began to build a hunting lodge, which became his main home, and named it Carinhall in her honour.
-It was there that he had her body re-interred from her original grave in Sweden, in a funeral attended by Adolf Hitler.
+It was there that he had her body re-interred from her original grave in Sweden, in a funeral attended by Adolf Hitler and Heinrich Himmler.
 Göring filled Carinhall with images of Carin, as he did his flat in Berlin, where he created an altar in memory of her which remained even after he remarried in 1935.
 Carinhall was demolished on Göring's orders as Soviet troops advanced in 1945.

 After World War II, remains believed to be those of Carin were recovered by the Fock family, cremated, and re-buried in Sweden.
 In 1991, remains were found that could also be Carin's and were sent to Sweden for identification.
-Evidence suggested that the new remains were hers and were reburied.
+Researchers at Uppsala University found evidence suggesting that the new remains were hers, which were reburied.